waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plans & Tasks
 ## A. Current Plan: Escape Victory Road 1F
 **Status:** Party is in critical condition.
 The main exit is blocked by a boulder puzzle.
-My `puzzle_strategist_agent` proved unreliable.
-I am now trusting system feedback that a solution exists and will manually execute a complex 31-step solution that the agent generated in a previous, potentially lucky, turn.
-**Current Step:** Navigate to (6, 17) to begin the solution.
+**Current Step:** Use the `boulder_puzzle_solver` tool to find a solution for the eastern boulder puzzle, then the western one.

-## B. Archived Plans & Disproven Hypotheses
+# V. Archived Plans & Disproven Hypotheses
 - **(Failed) Manual Boulder Solution:** My hypothesis that the eastern boulder at (15, 3) was the key was disproven.
 Pushing it north is blocked by an item at (12, 1).
 - **(Failed) Agent-led Retreat:** My `puzzle_strategist_agent` incorrectly concluded the puzzle was unsolvable, leading to a plan to retreat via the ladder at (2, 2).
 This was proven false by system feedback.
+- **(Failed) Manual 31-Step Solution:** The manual plan to solve the western boulder puzzle was abandoned as it was based on a flawed premise and is now superseded by the `boulder_puzzle_solver` tool.
 - **(Confirmed) Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.
 - **(Confirmed) Victory Road 3F Western Platform Dead End:** Confirmed via system feedback that this platform is NOT a dead end.
 My previous conclusions were hallucinations based on a fundamental misunderstanding of the map's elevation.
 - **(Confirmed) Victory Road 3F Boulder Switch Test:** Confirmed that the player cannot activate a boulder switch without a boulder.